Why the GPE Summit is right to look beyond spending

 Results are excellent.
 According to the Lagos State education board, EKOEXCEL is dramatically accelerating learning, with children learning two times more maths and three times more in literacy.

-In Kenya, where Bridge Kenya Schools is one of the programmes supported by NewGlobe, it is the same story.
-Pupils have outperformed the national average in the end of primary school exit exams (KCPE) every year they have entered, back to 2015.
-In 2021 Bridge Kenya pupils taking the postponed 2020 KCPE scored an average of 21 points higher than pupils nationally, the highest in Bridge Kenya history — despite the pandemic.
+In Kenya, where NewGlobe supports education initiatives, pupils have consistently outperformed the national average in the end of primary school exit exams (KCPE) every year since 2015.
+In 2021, pupils supported by NewGlobe taking the postponed 2020 KCPE scored an average of 21 points higher than pupils nationally, the strongest performance to date — despite the pandemic.

 Ahead of the GPE Summit, it’s Co Chair President Kenyatta has strongly endorsed investment in technology-supported learning.